cometbft/cometbft/docs/references/config/config.toml.md

 ### p2p.max_num_outbound_peers

-Maximum number of outbound peers, that is, peers to which the node dials and established connections.
+Maximum number of outbound peers, that is, peers to which the node dials and establishes connections.

 ```toml
 max_num_outbound_peers = 10